Book of Quantum

 - A Solicitor will help you clarify who is responsible and what you are rightfully entitled to claim for.

 - There are strict Injuries Board guidelines, your solicitor has full legal knowledge of this whilst you may not.

-- Over 90% of claimants appoint an expert solicitor: Choose Gary Matthews expert team.
+- The majority of claimants appoint an expert solicitor: Choose Gary Matthews expert team.

 Whilst The Book of Quantum exists are a guide to awards and claims for personal injury it does have flaws that are recognised.

 - Every case and award will be assessed individually.

 - Judges have expressed that they think flaws exist.